easegress-io/easegress/doc/egbuilder.md

 # raceDetector: "-race" flag for go build
 raceDetector: false

-# skipBuild: if true, not build, just generate temp directory and files.
-# still clean up if skipCleanUp is false.
+# skipBuild: if true, causes egbuilder to not compile the program, it is used in conjunction with build tools such as GoReleaser.
+Implies skipCleanUp to be true.
 skipBuild: false

-# skipCleanup: if true, not clean up the temp directory.
+# skipCleanup: if true, not clean up the temp directory after exiting.
 skipCleanup: false

 # buildFlags: flags for "go build" command